boby299/Skyblock-Listing-Bot/README.md

 ]

-3. Put your Hypixel API Key In /commands/list.js near the top
+3. Put your Hypixel API Key In /commands/list.js near the top (also use this to change amojis or whatever)

-If Need Help DM speedometers on disc (Me)
+If Need Help DM speedometers or whosismefr (me) on disc
 ![image](https://github.com/user-attachments/assets/ec5e22aa-6fe1-479b-8d84-edf80501abc6)